 Eleazer Gedney House, 19-21 High St. Salem MA c 1664

 The earliest part of the Gedney House was constructed circa 1665 and changes were made to it circa 1700, and again circa 1800.
-It was, however, the final alteration to the house, made in the early 1960’s, which determined the major importance of the house today.
+It was, however, the final alteration to the house, made in the early 1960s, which determined the major importance of the house today.
 At that time, the property was purchased for investment purposes, and the builder began the demolition, tearing out most of the original and later trim.
 On behalf of the Society for the Preservation of New England Antiquities (SPNEA), Abbot Lowell Cummings acquired the house in 1967 as a study house, with the intention to leave the house unrestored as an object of study.
 The house is owned by Historic New England.
 View the Oxford Tree Ring Laboratory Dendrochronology Report for this house.